July 9, 2025, 10:45 am | Read time: 11 minutes

 Summit Joy and Descent Horror

 Initially, we crossed a flat high plateau with postcard views, where I had to stop and take pictures every five meters.
 But the descent quickly turned into a steep gravel path, more of a slope than an actual path.
-After the exertions of the ascent, it was the next thrill, and my fellow travelers tackled most of the route sliding on their behinds.
-Here, too, if you fell, it would at least result in significant injuries.
+After the exertions of the ascent, the next thrill, my fellow travelers managed most of the route sliding on their bottoms.
+Here, too, if one were to fall, it would at least result in significant injuries.
 The Sutjeska National Park truly showed us its wildest side.
 An adventure I still look back on in disbelief weeks later as I write these lines.

 A Primal Wilderness

-At night by Trnovačko Lake, sleep was out of the question.
-Partly due to the excitement still coursing through me, and partly because of the completely clear starry sky, sending millions of lights and even a few shooting stars across the firmament.
+At night at Trnovačko Lake, sleep was out of the question.
+Partly due to the excitement still coursing through me.
+And partly because of the completely clear starry sky, sending out millions of lights and even a few shooting stars racing across the firmament.
 I warmed myself by the campfire with locals and smoked my first cigarette in ages—I needed a tangible confirmation of being alive at that moment.
-I lay in my sleeping bag for a long time afterward, a small human in the vast Sutjeska National Park.
+I lay in my sleeping bag for a long time afterward, a small person in the vast Sutjeska National Park.
 When the first birds began to sing at 4:30 a.m., I was already awake before them.

-Dense, ghostly fog still lay over the landscape as our small group set off on the hike back to the Prijevor parking lot.
+Dense, ghostly fog still lay over the landscape as our small group set out on the hike back to the Prijevor parking lot.
 It hovered like fluffy cotton near the ground, enveloping the trees and peaks until the rising sun slowly dissolved it.
-Our goal today was Perućica, according to guide Marko, the oldest primeval forest on European soil at 20,000 years old.
+Our destination today was Perućica, according to guide Marko, the oldest primeval forest on European soil at 20,000 years old.
 The mightiest trees are almost 60 meters high, a primal wilderness where bears still live today.
-We would embark on a roughly four-hour hike to the Skakavac waterfall, the highest of its kind in Bosnia and Herzegovina at nearly 80 meters.
+We would embark on a roughly four-hour hike to the Skakavac waterfall, at nearly 80 meters, the highest of its kind in Bosnia and Herzegovina.

 Also interesting: Two of the most beautiful hikes in the Black Forest